DreymaR/BigBagKbdTrixPKL/Layouts/Colemak/README.md

 --------------
 - There are several ergonomic mods available such as [Colemak-DH (CurlAngle)][BB_CDH].
     - NOTE: You should use an Angle mod with Curl(DH) for traditional row-staggered boards.
-    - Make sure you read and understand the relevant parts of the BigBag Ergonomy page.
+    - Make sure you read and understand the relevant parts of the [BigBag Ergonomy page][BB_Erg].
     - For Ortho/matrix boards (ISO-Orth and ANS-Orth) there are non-Angle versions available.

 <br>